Kokako-2018/Embracing-Blue/README.md

 # Out Of The Blue
 Mental health resources for those affected and their communities

-Built by Mark, Priya, Theta, Sam, Hammeet, and Annette
+Built by Mark, Priya, Theta, Sam, Hameet, and Annette

 .
 .